LinkWellNodes/Documentation/docs/index.md

 Our documentation includes pricing info, request API, and code examples of how to integrate our oracle data feeds into your smart contract application:

 - [Chainlink Data Feeds](/services/direct-request-jobs/Jobs-and-Pricing)

+The process for integrating a custom Chainlink data feed is simple:

+1. [Book a call](https://calendly.com/linkwell-nodes) or fill out our [request survey form](https://linkwellnodes.io/Getting-Started.html) and let us know how we can help.
+2. We'll build your custom data feed and test it on testnet for free.
+3. Receive all necessary smart contract request logic for seamless integration.

 ## Development Services